shopware5/devdocs/source/blog/_posts/2017-09-25-ajax-panel.md

 ## Ajax Panel Plugins
 After we build our first views we run in several problems.
-The biggest problem was, that we want to use jQuery in the response rendered content.
+The biggest problem was, that we want to use jQuery in the response's rendered content.
 We decided to develop an own plugin loader for our ajax panel which loads automatically JavaScript plugins after the panel load.
-We throw many events for third party plugins that deveopers can use for their own plugin.
+We throw many events for third party plugins that developers can use for their own plugin.
 Also the shopware default plugins can be registered in the ajax panel.

 To achieve this approach we added an optional `data-plugins` attribute which can contain multiple JavaScript plugins: